• Home

 Recommended Video

-In November, the Ex-Im Bank extended a $900 million financing letter of interest to Cove Capital for the $1.1 billion tungsten initiatives in Kazakhstan.
-The U.S. International Development Finance Corporation also provided a distinct letter of interest.
+In November, the U.S. Ex-Im Bank offered Cove Capital a $900 million financing letter of interest for the $1.1 billion Kazakh tungsten projects.
+A separate letter of interest was received from the U.S. International Development Finance Corp.

 “The cycle of China extracting concessions on the back of mineral geopolitics and weakening the U.S. Strategic negotiating position will likely continue without a coordinated, long-term response during the current moment of heightened attention to critical minerals,” Dickerson said, questioning whether the U.S. Will maintain a concerted focus for years to come.